chadanhuggup/local-tech/README.md

 <p align="center">
   <strong>Community-contributed content of local tech resources/projects</strong>
  <br>
+  These are the curated list of awesome content created by Jamaican developers.
 </p>

-<p>These are the curated list of awesome content created by Jamaican developers.</p>

 <p align="center">